-The emergency department is staffed 24 hours a day, seven days a week, for urgent care and treatment by contracted physicians from Acute Care, Inc. We have on-call lab technicians, radiology staff, pharmacists and surgeons available.
-We also have an OB/GYN physician and orthopedic surgeon.
+The emergency department is staffed 24 hours a day, seven days a week, for urgent care and treatment in partnership with SCP Health, a physician-led clinical services organization committed to supporting and promoting service excellence.
+We have on-call lab technicians, radiology staff, pharmacists and surgeons available.

-In 2011, emergency saw 3,742 patients.
-In 2012, we served 3,900.
 We measure our patient satisfaction through a patient survey that goes out to all of our patients.
-Our 2012 percentile score (ranking us against national facilities in the Press Ganey database) is consistently above our 96% target.
+Our 2020 percentile score (ranking us against national facilities in the Press Ganey database) is consistently above our 96% target.

 Greene County Medical Center is a Level IV Trauma Center.
 This designation identifies our ability to provide trauma services and have patients transported, as needed, to a hospital equipped to provide necessary services.
 Our helipad allows for quick transfer of patients to larger hospitals when needed.

 The average wait time is 19 minutes in our emergency department.
-Compare that to the average wait time in Iowa hospitals of 138.2 minutes, and the average national wait time of 222 minutes, and you can see why emergency care at Greene County Medical Center won't keep you waiting.
+Compare that to the average wait time in Iowa hospitals of 138.2 minutes, and the average national wait time of 222 minutes.
+You can see why emergency care at Greene County Medical Center won't keep you waiting.

 In need of emergency services?